json-api/json-api/implementations/index.md

 * [enm/json-api-server-bundle](https://eosnewmedia.github.io/JSON-API-Server-Bundle/) is a symfony bundle which integrates [enm/json-api-server](https://eosnewmedia.github.io/JSON-API-Server/) into your symfony application (symfony version ~2.7|~3.0).
 * [raml-json-api](https://github.com/RJAPI/raml-json-api) RAML based JSON API code generator for Laravel.
 Generates controllers, middlewares, models, routes, migrations and serves JSON API.
 * [paknahad/jsonapi-bundle](https://github.com/paknahad/jsonapi-bundle) is a Symfony bundle.
 It is the fastest way to generate API.
+* [swisnl/json-api-server](https://github.com/swisnl/json-api-server) is a Laravel package to get a JSON:API up and running in minutes.

 ### <a href="#server-libraries-node-js" id="server-libraries-node-js" class="headerlink"></a> Node.js
 * [Fortune.js](http://fortune.js.org/) is a library that includes a [comprehensive implementation of JSON API](https://github.com/fortunejs/fortune-json-api).